bkil/gemiweb0/README.md

 ## Source code repository

-May be blocked from some ISP due to load.
+Web viewing may be blocked from some ISP due to load.

 * https://gitlab.com/bkil/gemiweb0
 * https://github.com/bkil/gemiweb0